egovelox/mozeidon/README.md

 }
 ```

-Now the mozeidon add-on will be allowed to interact with the mozeidon native-app.
+Now the Mozeidon firefox-addon will be able to interact with the Mozeidon native-app.

 Note :
 For other OS than ``MacOS``, please check the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#manifest_location) to find the correct location of the Firefox ``NativeMessagingHosts`` directory.

-Then, you should be able to use the Mozeidon CLI or the Raycast extension.
+At last, you should be able to use the Mozeidon CLI or the Raycast extension.

 ## Mozeidon CLI